Ghi-o/cloud-resume/journal.md

 4️⃣ It authenticates with AWS using secrets stored in GitHub.
 5️⃣ It syncs your latest website files to your S3 bucket.
 6️⃣ Your website is updated without manual intervention!

+Troubleshooting:

+I created the code and pushed it all to github, but my s3 bucket it not updating, nor is the workflow running.
+I added a manual trigger bcuz i got a error code while trying to manually run workflow:
+[gh workflow run deploy-s3.yml could not create workflow dispatch event: HTTP 422: Workflow does not have 'workflow_dispatch' trigger (https://api.github.com/repos/Ghi-o/cloud-resume/actions/workflows/148744512/dispatches)]

+Now uploading to s3 does work, but its manual, the whole point was for it to be automatic.

+- i also noticed github actions added ALL files to my s3 bucket, i dont want ALL files there so i have to update the code to exclude files.
+- also noticed everytime i update index.html, i need to invalidate on the CLoudFront distro, so i will have to add cloudfront invalidation to yaml also

+I also just broke my entire website, its not showing up anymore!
+I need to fix orgin folders.

+THE ENTIRE PROBLEM WAS THAT THE REF in the YAML file was wrong. lol